kimizhu/CapsToOps0129_AzureRight/CapsToOps0129_AzureRight/v1/Topic/Logging_and_Analyzing_Azure_Rights_Management_Usage.md

 -   [Windows PowerShell reference](../Topic/Logging_and_Analyzing_Azure_Rights_Management_Usage.md#BKMK_PowerShell)

 ## <a name="BKMK_EnableRMSLogging"></a>How to enable Azure Rights Management usage logging
-Starting January 2016, Azure Rights Management usage logging is enabled by default for all customers.
-This applies to customers who activated their Azure RMS service before January 2016 and to customers who activate the service after January 2016.
+Starting February 2016, Azure Rights Management usage logging is enabled by default for all customers.
+This applies to customers who activated their Azure RMS service before February 2016 and to customers who activate the service after February 2016.

 > [!NOTE]
 > There is no extra cost for the log storage or for the logging feature functionality.
 >
-> If you used usage logging for Azure RMS prior to January 2016, you needed a subscription to Azure and sufficient storage on Azure, which is no longer the case.
+> If you used usage logging for Azure RMS prior to February 2016, you needed a subscription to Azure and sufficient storage on Azure, which is no longer the case.